keethu12345/Predictive_modelling_In_Lung_Cancer/README.md

 - Predicts treatment response as a binary outcome and evaluates using appropriate classification metrics.

 ## Usage
-After installing the necessary dependencies, you can run the Colab notebooks located in the /notebooks folder.
+After installing the necessary dependencies, you can run the Colab notebooks located in the main branch.
 Each notebook contains detailed instructions for executing the code and obtaining results.

 ### Lung Cancer Detection:
  Open the Lung_Nodule_detection.ipynb notebook to train and evaluate the detection model.